 If you do a lot of travelling, it’s fair to say you will be familiar with two things, a stiff neck and shoulders and a lack of sleep.
-I don’t know about you but I always hate to leave my own bed and, no matter, how comfortable my travel accommodation, extremely glad to see it again.
+I don’t know about you but I always hate to leave my own bed and no matter how comfortable my travel accommodation is, I am always extremely glad to see my own bed again.
 So how do you get a great night’s sleep on holiday or when you are travelling?

 2. Don’t be afraid to nap – use the power of the siesta.
 In any case, we should all be staying out of the sun between 12 pm and 3 pm.

 3. Make sure you take the kids’ favourite comforters – but don’t lose them.
 We once had to trek across what seemed like half of Cornwall because Ieuan left ‘blankie’ in Tescos in Truro.

 4 If it’s hot you might find it cooler to stay in cotton pyjamas as the cotton will wick away any sweat.

 5. You can find lots of tips to help your kids sleep in hot weather in this post.

 6. Avoid alcohol and high sugar / high salt foods.

 7. Avoid eating too close to sleeping.
 A light supper is fine – a three-course meal, not so much.

 8. Stock up on bottled water but get it free at airports.
 A trick I read recently from money-saving expert Martin Lewis is to take an empty water bottle through to the departure lounge and fill up with free water from one of the airport water fountains.